dgwatkins/wcml/readme.txt

 == Changelog ==

+= 3.8.5 =
+* Fixed more problems related to converting shipping costs in secondary currencies
+* Fixed one compatibility problem with WooCommerce Show Single Variations
+* Other small fixes for the admin interface

 = 3.8.4 =
 * Bug fix: minimum required amount was not calculated correctly for secondary currencies (not included in the previous version)